weaponsforge/git-switcher/README.md

 `git clone https://github.com/weaponsforge/git-switcher.git`

 2. Select a Windows batch script to use: `main.bat` or `main-wincred.bat`.
-   - Follow the GitBash Configuration Steps for from the preceeding sub-sections for a selected script.
+   - Follow the GitBash Configuration Steps from the preceding sub-sections for a selected script.

 3. Create a `.env` file following the pipe-delimited content format of the `.env.example` file to use with the **main-wincred.bat**.
 Replace its variables with actual values corresponding to Git accounts that you have access to.
 Create entries per line as many as needed.